-Willows Way Expanding Facility to Meet Demand for Unique Community Integration Program
+Willows Way Expanding Facility to Meet Demand for Unique RISE - Reaching Independence Through Social Engagement Program

 Adults with developmental disabilities participate in program's daily structured activities

-Extensive renovations are underway at St. Charles County-based Willows Way to accommodate its growing Community Integration Program.
+Extensive renovations are underway at St. Charles County-based Willows Way to accommodate its growing RISE - Reaching Independence Through Social Engagement Program.

-Established several years ago, the organization's Community Integration Program gives adults with developmental disabilities, such as autism spectrum disorder, down syndrome and cerebral palsy, an opportunity to participate in daily structured activities that promote social networking, volunteerism, community involvement and physical activity.
+Established several years ago, the organization's RISE - Reaching Independence Through Social Engagement Program gives adults with developmental disabilities, such as autism spectrum disorder, down syndrome and cerebral palsy, an opportunity to participate in daily structured activities that promote social networking, volunteerism, community involvement and physical activity.
 “The program has become so popular it has outgrown its current space,” said Willows Way Executive Director Joy Steele.

 "This program is so unique in its design and has such an outstanding reputation in the community that it quickly filled to its maximum capacity in the space where it is currently housed," said Steele.
 "At this time, we have about 25 folks in the program and a growing waiting list of people who want to participate.
 We simply don't have the space."